C0DIC/cvm/cavadocs.md

 ### wrtn

 Print the element above with new line
-Throws an error when it's noting to print or stack is empty
+Throws an error when sit's noting to print or stack is empty

 ```text
 wrt (str | i64 | f64)